Scifabric/scifabric.github.io/blog/_posts/2016-02-09-atomic-force-microscope.md

 href="http://www.rtve.es/alacarta/videos/la-aventura-del-saber/aventura-del-saber-02-02-16/3468356/"><strong>La aventura del saber - 02/02/16</strong></a></div>
 </div>

-Due to the success of the workshop, we were invited by [Medialab-Prado to their open day event](http://medialab-prado.es/article/festilab-1-ano-en-un-dia) to present what we achieved with the nanoscope.
-I presented the project in only 6 minutes, and they recorded it in the following video (only in Spanish):
+Due to the success of the workshop, we were invited by [Medialab-Prado to share at their open day event](http://medialab-prado.es/article/festilab-1-ano-en-un-dia) what we built at the workshop.
+In the following video you can see me talking about the project (in Spanish):

 <div class="embed-responsive embed-responsive-16by9">
 <iframe src="https://player.vimeo.com/video/154714664" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 <p><a href="https://vimeo.com/154714664">Microsc&oacute;pio de fuerza at&oacute;mica</a> from <a href="https://vimeo.com/medprado">Medialab-Prado</a> on <a href="https://vimeo.com">Vimeo</a>.</p>
 </div>

-The built nanoscope is available in Medialab-Prado and we expect to run more workshops like this in 2016, [where you can learn how to build your own scientific tools and use them for your own research projects](http://scifabric.com/crowdsourcing/#education).
+## The final chapter

+We've seen the evolution of microscopes and how human pursue of knowledge has getting us here.
+Nowadays we can build nanoscopes at home and explore the nano world in a few hours.
+The possibilities are endless, but are nanoscopes the new edition of Micrographia?
+Are nanoscopes making history?

+Well, I would say it's early to know, but the truth is that it has lots of potential.

+I can barely imagine how kids will be building and using this tool trying to understand what lies in the nano world.
+And the best part is that we're building and exploring it together!

 By the way: High Five!
 You are awesome!
 You just read until here, so cool!